Second order chiral kinetic theory under gravity and antiparallel charge-energy flow: Fluid frame

+We again emphasize that Eq.~\eqref{eq:gravito_eq} represents equilibrium transport phenomena, like the CME and CVE.
+It is also intriguing to notice the difference between these and Fourier's law.
+For the former, the currents in Eq.~\eqref{eq:gravito_eq} come from the vorticity, namely, the magnetic part $\calB$ of the gravity.
+This background source supplies no energy to particles, and thus the currents become finite even in equilibrium.
+On the other hand, the latter is the current generation by the temperature gradient.
+This electric part $\calE$ of the gravitational field gives an energy to particles.
+Therefore the Fourier's law is dissipative and prohibited in equilibrium.

 For an static and spatially inhomogeneous vorticity $\bomega(\bx)$, there emerges the nonvanishing charge current $J^i_{\two\eq}$ and the energy current $T^{0i}_{\two\eq}$, on top of the contributions from the CVE~\eqref{eq:JT1_eq}.
 Unlike the vector part of the CVE, the curvature-induced currents~\eqref{eq:JT2_eq_VA} or~\eqref{eq:gravito_eq} does not require $\mu_A\neq 0$.
 In the system without the chiral imbalance, hence, $J^i_{\two\eq}$ and $T^{0i}_{\two\eq}$ are the leading vortical contributions.
-In the dynamical limit, such second order contributions becomes more important, since the CVE is washed out as shown in Eq.~\eqref{eq:JT1_dyn} while the currents in Eq.~\eqref{eq:gravito_dyn} are not.
+In the dynamical limit, such second-order contributions become more important, since the CVE is washed out as shown in Eq.~\eqref{eq:JT1_dyn} while the currents in Eq.~\eqref{eq:gravito_dyn} are not.

 Under the correspondence between magnetic field and vorticity, one would think that the charge current $J^i_{\two\eq/\dyn}$ is the gravitational analogue of Amp\`ere's law: $\bnabla\times \bcalB=\bnabla\times \bomega = \bJ$.
 The situation is however not so trivial since $J^i_{\two\eq/\dyn}$ is opposite-signed against the energy current $T^{0i}_{\two\eq/\dyn}$ (for $\mu > 0$).
-Namely, Eq.~\eqref{eq:gravito_eq} cannot be explained based on the naive picture that particle's momentum carries both of charge and energy.
+Namely, Eqs.~\eqref{eq:gravito_eq} and~\eqref{eq:gravito_dyn} cannot be explained based on the naive picture that a particle's momentum carries both charge and energy.
 This curious flow dynamics essentially comes from the quantum effects through the spin-curvature coupling.
 We should emphasize that such an antiparallel charge-energy flow is not restricted in the present coordinate, but more generally admitted in a lot of curved spacetime; this phenomenon always takes place as long as ${R_{0}}^i\neq 0$, as shown in Eqs.~\eqref{eq:JT2_eq} and~\eqref{eq:JT2_dyn}.